Why work at D.A. Blodgett – St. John’s? Click here to learn more.

-DIRECT CARE COUNSELOR – Full time, second and third shifts available.
+DIRECT CARE COUNSELOR – Full time, third shifts available.
 Counselor role providing direct care for children and youth living in an open program at D. A. Blodgett - St. John’s Residential Homes.
 Counselors see to the physical and emotional needs of the residents who have experienced some form of abuse and/or neglect.
 Counselors will model and teach appropriate social skills while working closely with a staff therapist to implement individualized treatment plans.
 This role demands an individual with strong relationship building skills, physical and emotional stamina and an ability to work in a team environment in order to provide a family setting.
 Counselors act in a parental role by meeting basic needs of youth.
 Completion of a Bachelor's degree in a human services field is preferred.
 Valid Driver’s License with a good driving record is required.
 Those interested in starting a career in the child welfare field or those with a desire to help struggling children and teenagers are encouraged to apply.

 COMMUNITY LIVING SUPPORTS AIDE – Part-time with flexible schedule working with developmentally delayed or severely emotionally disturbed children.
 Meeting with the child in the family home to teach, train and/or assist the child with his or her needs that may increase or maintain personal self sufficiency.
 Child welfare experience preferred.